-A Message from the Fidelity® U.S. Large Cap Equity Strategy Portfolio Management Team*
+Our Latest Thinking on the Market and Your Fidelity® U.S. Large Cap Equity Strategy*

 The Fidelity® U.S. Large Cap Equity Strategy seeks capital appreciation and to outperform the S&P 500® Index over a full market cycle.

 Despite unexpected market volatility due to the virus outbreak, the strategy has only modestly trailed performance of the S&P 500® Index year-to-date (pre-tax, net of fees).
 Yet volatile markets have also provided more opportunities to seek out investments at attractive prices.
 These could provide strong returns in the long-term.
 For example:

 - Restaurant brands with low levels of debt and solid business models could rebound once the virus outbreak is contained.

 - Among other hard-hit parts of the market, industrial goods companies that have strong brands and market share could thrive in an eventual economic recovery.

 On the other hand, within technology stocks, companies dependent on advertising revenue may be less attractive for some time.

 We are here for you

 For investors in taxable accounts: